Smart cities rethink mobility

 Scania President and CEO Henrik Henriksson

 Light rail systems are also helping to reduce traffic congestion and pollution, especially during peak hours.
-The rail industry, like other transport sectors, has been moving away from fossil fuels towards new forms of power, including hydrogen fuel cells and batteries.
+The rail industry, like other transportation sectors, has been moving away from fossil fuels toward new forms of power, including hydrogen fuel cells and batteries.